 An amendment regarding the provision of wastewater services to a Rural Town.
 Such amendments shall be limited to policy amendments and adjustments to the boundaries of the Rural Town as needed to implement a preferred option identified in a Rural Town wastewater treatment study;

-Amendments necessary for the protection and recovery of threatened and endangered species; or
+Amendments necessary for the protection and recovery of threatened and endangered species; ((or))

-Adoption of Community Service Area subarea plans.
+Adoption of, amendment to, or updates of Community Service Area and Potential Annexation Area subarea plans;

+Amendments to the workplan; or

+Amendments to update the Comprehensive Plan schedule to respond to adopted ordinances to improve alignment with the Growth Management Act, multicounty and countywide planning activities.

 I-204 The ((four))eight-year cycle shall consider proposed amendments that could be considered in the annual cycle and also those outside the scope of the annual cycle, proposed amendments relating to substantive changes to Comprehensive Plan policies and development regulations, and proposals to alter the Urban Growth Area Boundary in accordance with applicable provisions of Countywide Planning Policies.
+A smaller-range of substantive changes to policies and amendments to the Urban Growth Area boundary may also be considered once every two years, but only if authorized by motion and included in the scope of a “Two-Year” update.

 In Chapter 12 Implementation, Amendments and Review, starting on page 12-6, amend text and policy as follows: